getstrm/pace/docs/cli-docs/pace_get_data-policy.md

-# data policy
+## pace get data-policy

 Get a data policy

-## Synopsis
+### Synopsis

 retrieves a DataPolicy from Pace.

-`--bare` means we retrieve a policy without RuleSets from a Catalog or Processing Platform.
+A bare policy is a policy without a rule set that can be retrieved from a data catalog or a processing platform.
 This means we use the table information in the platform to build the `source` part of a data policy.
 We must either provide a platform or a catalog id to make the call succeed.

-Without `--bare` it just means we interact with the Pace database and retrieve succesfully applied data policies.
+Without a `--processing-platform` or a `--catalog` it just means we interact with the Pace database and retrieve succesfully applied data policies.

 ```
 pace get data-policy (table-id|policy-id) [flags]
 ```

-## Examples
+### Examples

 ```
 # get a bare policy without rulesets from Catalog Collibra
-pace get data-policy --bare --catalog COLLIBRA-testdrive \
+pace get data-policy --catalog COLLIBRA-testdrive \
 	--database 99379294-6e87-4e26-9f09-21c6bf86d415 \
 	--schema 342f676c-341e-4229-b3c2-3e71f9ed0fcd \
 	6e978083-bb8f-459d-a48b-c9a50289b327